-As the COVID-19 pandemic and related restrictions continue, we advise caution regarding international travel.
+As the COVID-19 pandemic and related restrictions continue, we continue to advise caution regarding international travel.
 Everyone considering international travel is urged to carefully consider the risks and be fully aware of how ongoing conditions may impact travel.
-Due to limited availability of visa appointments and the possibility of additional COVID-related travel restrictions, individuals should consider not traveling abroad, or else should be prepared to spend additional time outside the United States if needed.
+Due to limited availability of visa appointments and the possibility of additional COVID-19–related travel restrictions, individuals should consider not traveling abroad, or else should be prepared to spend additional time outside the United States if needed.

 CDC Update Requiring Negative COVID-19 Test

-Current Travel Bans:
+Current Travel Bans

-COVID-Related Country Bans
+COVID-19–Related Country Bans

-Any physical presence in these countries triggers application of the ban, including flight connections and layovers, so it is important to arrange any travel accordingly.
+Any physical presence in these countries triggers the application of the ban, including flight connections and layovers, so it is important to arrange any travel accordingly.